-Almost every breakfast I had in Sri Lanka, I had some Hoppers with Coconut Sambol or Lunu Mirsi or Mango Chutney.
+Almost every breakfast I had here was Hoppers with Coconut Sambol or Lunu Mirsi or Mango Chutney.

-The String Hoppers in Sri Lanka are mostly made of red rice.
+The String Hoppers are mostly made of red rice.
 They come in piles – small hoppers piled one over the other.
 Each one typically makes one bite if you can manage to pull them apart.

 String hoppers are essentially bland and have not much taste for themselves.
 So, their taste depends on the company you provide them.
 Choose from a range of curries, chutneys or Sambol.

 The Kurakkan is Ragi or Nachni in Sinhala.
 This is like a steamed Idiyappam made of equal parts of rice flour and Ragi flour.
 However, what I ate in Sri Lanka was very hot and spicy not the bland ones that I have eaten in Kerala.

 So, you eat it with lots of coconut milk.
 In fact, you break this into a powdery spread, pour a lot of coconut milk.

 Boiled Healthy Options – Kiri Ala & Sweet Potato

 At one lunch I had a helping of Kiri Ala – well, it is just boiled yam.
 Another time I had a similar helping of boiled sweet potato.
 Yet another time, I had a helping of boiled pumpkin.

 All these dishes were garnished with a bit of Tadka and sprinkled with bits of coconut.
-Then, it’s up to you to mix and match it with spicy Sri Lankan Chutneys.
+Then, it’s up to you to mix and match it with spicy chutneys.